Multimodal DeepResearcher: Generating Text-Chart Interleaved Reports From Scratch with Agentic Framework: Implementation Details

 \subsection{Data Details}

 We have meticulously selected 100 topics from Pew Research~\cite{pewresearch}, Our World in Data~\cite{owid}, and the Open Knowledge Foundation~\cite{okf} to serve as inputs for the Multimodal DeepResearcher.
-These topics cover 10 different categories, including technology, population, education, travel, energy and so on.
-Investigating these topics holds great significance for addressing real-world problems.
-The distribution of topics is shown in Table~\ref{tab:topic_distribution}.
+These topics cover 10 different categories, including technology, population, education, travel, energy, etc. Investigating these topics holds great significance for addressing real-world problems.
+The distribution of topic categories is shown in Table~\ref{tab:topic_distribution}.